-Dr. Reyes-Prieto is interested to understand molecular and cellular mechanisms underlying the establishment of endosymbiotic associations.
-The research work of Dr. Ryes has been focused on the origin and evolution of photosynthetic organelles in microbial eukaryotes.
-In recent years comparative genomic studies form different photosynthetic eukaryotes and their non-photosynthetic relatives have generated insights to understand critical processes involved in the transformation of free-living cells into obligated endsymbionts, such as gene transference, genome reduction mechanisms, and potential cases of multiple and subsequent endosymbioses.
+Adrián Reyes-Prieto is interested in understanding the molecular and cellular mechanisms underlying the establishment of endosymbiotic associations.
+He studies the origin and evolution of photosynthetic organelles in microbial eukaryotes.
+In recent years, comparative genomic studies from different photosynthetic eukaryotes and their non-photosynthetic relatives have yielded insights on critical processes involved in the transformation of free-living cells into obligated endosymbionts, such as gene transference, genome reduction mechanisms, and potential cases of multiple and subsequent endosymbioses.

-It has been hypothesized that extant algae bearing plastids surrounded by two membranes, and formally named Plantae or Archaeplastida, which includes the Glaucophytes, red algae and Viridiplantae (green algae and land plants), are descended from a unique common ancestor that recruited endosymbiotic cyanobacteria more than a billion years in the past.
-Testing this hypothesis of common origin of Plantae is essential to elucidate the emergence of the first photosynthetic eukaryotes.
+Plantae are extant algae bearing plastids surrounded by two membranes, and include Glaucophytes, red algae and Viridiplantae (green algae and land plants).
+It has been hypothesized that Plantae (also called Archaeplastida) are descended from a unique common ancestor that recruited endosymbiotic cyanobacteria more than a billion years in the past.
+Testing this hypothesis of common origin of Plantae is essential to elucidating the emergence of the first photosynthetic eukaryotes.
 One avenue to study this hypothesis is through comparative studies of the genetic and protein repertoires from different Plantae lineages.
-Green algae and land plants have been thoroughly studied in this respect, but this is not the case for red algae and Glaucophytes.
+Green algae and land plants have been thoroughly studied in this respect, but much work remains for red algae and Glaucophytes.

 Canada Foundation for Innovation Leaders Opportunity Fund, 2001.

 A. Reyes-Prieto and A. Moustafa, "Plastid-localized amino acid biosynthetic pathways of Plantae are predominantly composed of non-cyanobacterial enzymes," Sci Rep., vol. 2, pp. 955, 2012.